githedgehog/das-boot/docs/k8s-api.md

-DeviceSpec defines the properties of a rack which we are modelling
+DeviceRegistrationSpec defines the properties of a device registration process

 _Appears in:_
 - [DeviceRegistration](#deviceregistration)